A hybrid discrete-continuum modelling approach to explore the impact of T-cell infiltration on anti-tumour immune response: Hybrid discrete-continuum model

 The function $\eta$ is defined as follow

 where $\lvert\Omega\lvert$ denotes the size of the set $\Omega$ (\textit{i.e.} $\lvert\Omega\lvert=\ell$ if $\Omega:=[0,\ell]$).
-The quantity $K_i^k$ defined via \eqref{eq:K_i^k} and \eqref{eq:function_eta} represents the number of T cells at positions $x_p$ at a distance smaller than or equal to $\theta$ from $x_i$.
+The quantity $K_i^k$ defined via \eqref{eq:K_i^k} and \eqref{eq:function_eta} represents the number of T cells within a distance $\theta$ of $x_i$.
 The parameter $0<\theta\leq \lvert\Omega\lvert$ regulates the maximum radius of interaction between a tumour cell at position $x_i$ and the T cells in its neighbourhood.
 Therefore, we define the probability of death of tumour cells at position $x_i$ and time $t_k$ due to the cytotoxic action of T cells as

-The parameter $\zeta_n\in\mathbb{R^*_+}$ is linked to the level of efficiency of T cells at eliminating tumour cells: lower values of $\zeta_n$ correspond to scenarios in which this cytotoxic action of T cells is less effective, due for example to a higher expression of PD1/PD-L1 inhibitory receptors on the surface of T cells/tumour cells~\citep{hegde2016and,iwai2002involvement}. \\ In analogy with the previous cases, we are implicitly assuming that the time-step $\tau$ is sufficiently small that the quantity defined via \eqref{eq:mortCompetition} is between 0 and 1.
+The parameter $\zeta_n\in\mathbb{R^*_+}$ is linked to the level of efficiency of T cells at eliminating tumour cells.
+In particular, lower values of $\zeta_n$ correspond to scenarios in which this cytotoxic action of T cells is less effective, due for example to a higher expression of PD1 inhibitory receptors and PD-L1 ligands on the surface of T cells and tumour cells~\citep{hegde2016and,iwai2002involvement}.